jusikXL/blank/README.md

 ## What

-Extract ABI of the selected contracts in a desirable format (json, ts wagmi)
+Plugin extracts ABI of the selected contracts in a desirable format (json, ts wagmi)

 ## Installation

-<_A step-by-step guide on how to install the plugin_>

 ```bash
 npm install hardhat-ts-plugin-abi-extractor